-The application process is simple and most of the firefighter training is provided through our direct delivery agency.
+The application process is simple.
+Most of the firefighter training is provided through the department's direct delivery agency.
 Other training is provided by local community colleges at no or reduced cost to the members.
-The department offers very diverse opportunities in fire/rescue operations (ages 18 and up), emergency medical services (ages 18 and up) and fire corps for persons looking to help the community but not interested in Fire or EMS.
-See below for the application process and membership benefits.
+The department offers very diverse opportunities in fire/rescue operations (ages 18 and up), and within its Community Risk Reduction and Education mission for persons looking to help the community but not interested in fire/rescue operations.

 All members receive the following benefits

-- Membership in the North Carolina Association of Rescue and Emergency Medical Services (Must meet training guidelines.)
+- Membership in the North Carolina Association of Rescue and Emergency Medical Services (Must meet training guidelines)

-- Membership in the North Carolina Fireman’s Association (Must meet training guidelines.)
+- Membership in the North Carolina Fireman’s Association (Must meet training guidelines)

 - Worker’s Compensation Insurance